-Visit our website: https://www.fitradar.me/ and join the waiting list.
-We launch soon!
+Visit our website: https://www.fitradar.me/ and join the mailing list.
+Fitness is closer than you think.

 Visit: https://www.fitradar.me/ and join the mailing list.
 We launch at August!